pmc-community/jekyll-site-template/doc-contents/_components/download-link/download-link.md

 %}

 # Download from `downloads` directory
-If it make more sense to have an unique directory containing all the downloads of your site, then create a `downloads` directory inside `doc-contents` root documentation directory and place your download(s) there, all in the root directory or in separate folders.
+If it make more sense to have an unique directory containing all the downloads of your site, then create a `downloads` directory inside `doc-contents` root documentation directory and place your download(s) there, all in the root directory or in separate sub-folders inside `doc-contents/downloads` directory.
 Creating the download link is as shown below.
-Observe that you need to privide the full url (path) to the download file.
-It is not allowed to create download links to files hosted in external sites.

 {% DirStructure doc-contents/downloads %}